alschmut/StructBuilderMacro/README.md

 - For an enum Type `MyEnum` the default value is currently set to `MyEnumBuilder().build()`, instead to the first enum case
 - The macro only works on `struct`'s
 - Using implicitly unwrapped optionals on a property is currently not supported
-- The buildable struct can not contain any computed variables, because they are currently handled like non computed variables
+- The buildable struct can not contain any static variables, because they are currently handled like non static variables